-‘Awards’ or ‘Award configurations’ are sets of rules followed to cost staff shifts.
-They can also be used to alert or warn about potential compliance issues around rostering and pay.
+‘employment contracts’ or ‘employment contract configurations’ are sets of rules followed to cost employee shifts.
+They can also be used to alert or warn about potential compliance issues around and pay.

-The Ento awards interpretation engine is powerful, providing a lot of flexibility, and is able to handle complex scenarios like ‘Overtime on a public holiday which falls after hours on a Sunday’, which can be incredibly complex.
-While we recommend becoming familiar with what each awards controls and how it works, for any changes to the awards we recommend getting in touch with our Support team.
+The Ento employment contracts interpretation engine is powerful, providing a lot of flexibility, and is able to handle complex scenarios like ‘Overtime on a public holiday which falls after hours on a Sunday’, which can be incredibly complex.
+While we recommend becoming familiar with what each employment contracts controls and how it works, for any changes to the employment contracts we recommend getting in touch with our Support team.

-To view your awards settings, go to Payroll & Leave > Awards and click Edit.
+To view your employment contracts settings, go to Payroll & Leave > employment contracts and click Edit.

 Conditions are ways of identifying variables that affect shifts.
-When conditions combine they create ‘rules’, which are used to assign specific earning rates in each Award configuration.
+When conditions combine they create ‘rules’, which are used to assign specific earning rates in each employment contract configuration.

 This can be a simple ‘X hours into the shift’, ‘if shift falls on a public holiday’, or ‘after 76 hours in the pay cycle’, right through to more complex rules like “after 10 hours into the shift, on a public holiday, and when working in a role called Supervisor’.